EoghanOGallchoir/ARC/README.md

 My function starts by finding blue squares along the edge squares of the grid.
 Once it finds one it looks for its blue neighbour, and from that it gets one of 4 directions it can go in (NW, SW, SE, NE).
-A helper funcion is then called to "paint" green squares from the blue squares to the red wall, stopping once it gets there.
+A helper funcion is then called to paint green squares from the blue squares to the red wall, stopping once it gets there.
 When we hit the wall, we inverse its direction and begin to paint again, until it hits any of the edges of the grid.

 #### Testing